 There are plenty of Facebook communities full of FREE advice for new entrepreneurs, and learning the basics of marketing will be tremendously helpful when you do start hiring contractors or an agency to help you grow.

 With such a tight budget and no wiggle room for testing, your expectations are likely to be totally unrealistic at best.
 Any contractor who agrees to unrealistic expectations for an extremely low price, likely has no idea what their doing and is trying to scam you.
 Like you, they're probably figuring things out as they go along, which can make for a great junior employee or project-based contractor, but not a miracle worker.

-If you've got some financial security, you've tested your business idea, and you intend to build a meaningful business (not a ponzi/get-rich-quick scheme) - consider whether it might make sense to invest in SEO instead.
+If you've got some financial security, you've tested your business idea, and you intend to build a meaningful business (not a ponzi/get-rich-quick scheme) - consider investing your marketing budget in SEO instead.

 SEO a significant investment and the results can take 3-12 months to see, but if done right, it can be some of the best money you'll ever spend.

 Depending on what's left over of your $1000 budget, email marketing, content marketing, PPC and building an organic social media presence are also important next steps, and the order of importance depends entirely on your business.
 Just keep in mind the strategy from point #1, and don’t spread yourself too thin.

 3) Learn Facebook Ads

 Most experienced FB ad consultants charge a minimum of $1000-2000 bucks a month for the ads management, and obviously your ad spend is on top of that.